-in matters in which the complaint/appeal involves a College employee, the individual with a complaint must schedule a conference with the College employee with whom the individual has a complaint or dispute.
+in matters in which the complaint/appeal involves a College employee, the individual with a complaint must schedule a

+To view an interactive up-to-date version of this catalog with live links, please navigate to: Smartphone: m.catalog.robeson.edu Computer: http://catalog.robeson.edu/[opens in a new tab] conference with the College employee with whom the individual has a complaint or dispute.
 If appropriate, either party may request that the employee's supervisor participate in the conference.

-• in matters where the complaint/appeal does not concern a specific employee, but is related to seeking redress for what is perceived as unfair treatment or to file a complaint regarding a College policy, procedure and/or operational process, the individual must schedule a conference with the College employee that has administrative oversight for the area of concern.
+□ in matters where the complaint/appeal does not concern a specific employee, but is related to seeking redress for what is perceived as unfair treatment or to file a complaint regarding a College policy, procedure and/or operational process, the individual must schedule a conference with the College employee that has administrative oversight for the area of concern.